jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 301 Appeal against determination of valuer
 [Repealed]

-### 302 Work may be begin pending decision on objection or appeal
+### 302 Work may begin pending decision on objection or appeal
 [Repealed]

 ### 303 Completion certificate